 Shareholders may be liable to capital gains tax on gains arising from the redemption, transfer or other disposal of Shares.
 The rate of tax, and available reliefs, will be as applicable from time to time.
+In computing any gain or loss on disposal, income deemed to have been distributed to a holder of accumulation Shares will form part of the base cost of these Shares.

-An exchange of Shares in one Sub-Fund of the Company for Shares in another Sub-Fund will normally be treated as a disposal for this purpose.
+An exchange of Shares in one Sub-fund of the Company for Shares in another Sub-fund will normally be treated as a disposal for this purpose.
+However, switches between Classes of Share in the same Sub-fund will not normally give rise to a disposal.